Angie Bowie

-Mary Angela Barnett (born September 25, 1949), also known as Angie Bowie, is an American model, actress, and journalist.
-Alongside her ex-husband David Bowie, she influenced the glam rock culture and fashion of the 1970s.
-She was married to Bowie (whom she assisted in conceptualizing the costumes for the Ziggy Stardust stage show) from 1970 until their divorce in 1980.
+Mary Angela Barnett (born September 25, 1949), known as Angie Bowie, is an American model, actress, and journalist.
+She was married to David Bowie from 1970 until their divorce in 1980.
 They had one child, the film director Duncan Jones.
+She has said that she assisted Bowie by being involved in sewing costumes for Bowie and his band, including the Ziggy Stardust costumes.

 Early life

 Mary Angela Barnett was born in Ayios Dhometios (then in British Cyprus) on September 25, 1949, the daughter of Canadian mother Helena Maria Galas Barnett and American father George Milton Barnett.
 Her father was a U.S. Army colonel who later worked as a mining engineer and ran a mill for the Cyprus Mines Corporation.
-She has a brother who is 16 years older than her.
+She has a brother who is 16 years older.
 Both of her parents died in 1984.

 Barnett is of English and Polish descent, and was raised Roman Catholic.
-She has identified as Cypriot due to the circumstances of her birth and early life, writing in 2000, "I am a Cypriot by disposition.
-I don't have a passport or Cypriot nationality but my heart is Cypriot, not Greek or Turkish Cypriot, just Cypriot."
-She was educated in Cyprus, Switzerland, and England (at Kingston Polytechnic), then moved to the U.S. to briefly attend Connecticut College until she was expelled after she had an affair with a fellow female student.
+She does not have Cypriot nationality or passport; however she has identified as Cypriot due to the circumstances of her birth and early life.
+She was educated in Cyprus, Switzerland, and England (at Kingston Polytechnic), then moved to the U.S. to briefly attend Connecticut College, until she was expelled after she had an affair with a fellow female student.